T

 • Scarf or shawlEssential

-Useful for covering shoulders when visiting religious sites, and for warmth.
+Essential for women to cover shoulders when visiting temples and monasteries, and for general warmth.

 Health & Safety